 LLF signed a 3-year MOU with Rajasthan Council of Secondary Education (RCSE) in February, 2018 for developing teacher capacity and implementation of a multilingual program in selected government schools in Dungarpur and Banswada districts.
 The project aims to develop a systematic approach for home to school language transition and practices for developing strong language and literacy skills in Hindi by the end of grade 2 and improvement in children’s learning outcomes in Hindi.
 It includes a study research component.

-LLF has signed a MoU with the Government of Chhattisgarh to support State Council of Educational Research and Training (SCERT) and the Rajiv Gandhi Siksha Mission (RGSM) in building capacities of teachers and teacher educators on early language and literacy development (ELL) and multilingual education (MLE).
-LLF is implementing a multi-pronged strategy that includes conducting professional development courses for teachers and teacher educators (SCERT/DIET faculty, BRCCs, CACs) and developing resource packs on ELL.
-To address the issues that have emerged out of the prevailing diversified language situation, LLF is also supporting the state government in development of a policy on MLE and also in development of workshops and a 4 month course on MLE.
-Through this project 3,618 teachers and teacher educators will have improved teaching-learning process.
+LLF has signed an MoU with the State Council of Educational Research and Training (SCERT) and Samagra Shiksha in building capacities of teachers and teacher educators on early language and literacy development (ELL) and multilingual education (MLE).
+LLF is implementing a multi-pronged strategy that includes continuous professional development activities for teachers and teacher educators (SCERT/DIET faculty, BRCCs, CACs) through short-term and long-term blended courses, conducting training & workshops, and Implementing programs in schools to improve language learning outcomes of class-1 & class-2 students.
+To address the issues that have emerged out of the prevailing diversified language situation, LLF is also supporting the state government in the development of Multilingual Education (MLE) based activities.
+After launching of “NIPUN Bharat” guideline, LLF is also supporting to state govt. in planning and execution of Foundational Literacy and Numeracy (FLN) Mission in Chhattisgarh.
+Through these programs, more than 35,000 teachers and teacher educators will have improved teaching-learning process.

 LLF is the technical partner for Early language and literacy in the Gujarat Education Coalition (GEC) aimed to strengthen the Foundational Literacy and Numeracy in government schools of Gujarat.
 LLF is supporting the Department of Education (DoE), Gujarat Council for Education Research and Training (GCERT) in revising the content of grades 1 and 2 keeping the principles of Early Language and Literacy in focus.
 GEC (Gujarat Education Coalition) is the coalition of four partner organizations (Central Square Foundation, Reach to Teach, Akshara Foundation, and LLF) working with the Gujarat govt.
 Education Department with the objective to improve the Foundation Literacy and Numeracy across the state in govt. schools.
 In 2019, LLF partnered as one of the technical partner for language pedagogy, content development, training and classroom observation under the GEC for the Foundation Literacy.

-LLF is working with the Government of Uttar Pradesh to support Mission Prerna and State Council of Educational Research and Training (SCERT) for providing technical assistance for FLN (Foundational Literacy & Numeracy) in the state.
-LLF has developed Teaching Learning Materials (Conversation Charts, Story Posters, Poem Posters and graded storybooks) and Teachers Guide for grades 1 to 3.
+LLF is working with the Government of Uttar Pradesh to support Mission Prerna and the State Council of Educational Research and Training (SCERT) for providing technical assistance for FLN (Foundational Literacy & Numeracy) in the state.
+LLF has developed Teaching Learning Materials (Conversation Charts, Story Posters, Poem Posters, graded storybooks, workbooks, and Teachers Guide for grades 1 to 3.
 LLF is building capacities of teachers and teacher educators on early language and literacy development (ELL) that includes conducting professional development courses for teachers and teacher educators (SRG, SCERT/DIET faculty, ARPs, and teachers).
-Through this project 288 teachers and teacher educators have gone through with the courses and 3,000 teacher educators are going through the course currently to improved teaching-learning process
+Through this project, 4,196 teachers and teacher educators have gone through the courses to improve the teaching-learning process.
+Apart from support to Mission Prerna, LLF is working in Varanasi as Demo Model to demonstrate effective FLN implementation in a block through an intensive effort with the academic system for significant SLO improvement and to demonstrate systems approach at the district level to improve administrative functions on goal setting, academic data systems, and accountability.

 The Prarambhik Bhasha Shikshan Karyakram in the state of Odisha is a Technical Partnership with OSEPA (Odisha School Education Programme Authority ) for Foundational Literacy and Language learning in grades 1 and grade 2.
 It is a first of it’s kind of an intervention for LLF with a state for state - wide implementation across all Elementary schools in the State .
 A 4 year MoU between LLF and Department of School and Mass Education Odisha was signed in April 2020.
 The Programme will be launched under the banner of Foundational Literacy and Numeracy which is a current national priority.
 Dedicated teachers for instruction in these grades have been notified by the State for implementing the programme in schools and will undergo a structured online training programme.